 Wendell Berry–poet, novelist, lover of the land–distills life to its essence, teaching us to value the concrete beauty in the natural world and to question our innumerable ways of wasting days that could be filled with wonder.

-His poem, “The Silence,” (click here for full text) wrestles with our love of speech and our need for silence.
-Berry begins by noting the dissonance caused by his head full of words and the singing of the natural world he’s observing:
+In “The Silence,” Berry begins by noting the dissonance caused by a head full of words and the singing of the natural world he’s observing: